iainctduncan/scheme-for-max-docs/docs/_sources/api.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Because we can run S4M in the high-priority thread, we can interact with the Max scheduler to create sample-accurate delays and timers.
 These are only currently supported in the high-priority thread, so will raise errors if called from **s4m @thread l** objects.
+Note that this includes the load of a file from the main object box, so if you want to call scheduling functions in your main file, you will need to wrap them in a function that you call from the high-priority thread after file load.

 Future support for low-priority delays is planned.
 Delays can also interact with the global transport, including quantizing to transport-aware time values.